Mortgage Calculator in California (November 2024)

 How Much Is Private Mortgage Insurance in California?

-The average APR for a 30-year fixed loan in California is 6.0%.
-For a 15-year fixed loan, it's 5.3%.
-Using MoneyGeek's PMI calculator, you can see that for a $275,000 home with a 10% down payment, borrowers with a credit score between 680 and 719 pay PMI worth $117 per month if they get a 30-year fixed-rate loan.
-The amount becomes $115 if they opt for a 15-year loan instead.
+The average APR for a 30-year fixed loan in California is 6.7%, while a 15-year fixed loan has an APR of 6.0%.
+Using MoneyGeek's PMI calculator, you can see that for a $275,000 home with a 10% down payment, borrowers with a credit score between 680 and 719 pay PMI worth $117 per month with a 30-year loan.
+The amount becomes $115 with a 15-year loan.

-MoneyGeek's California mortgage calculator allows you to see your amortization schedule and determine when you can stop paying for PMI:
+MoneyGeek's mortgage calculator in California allows you to see your amortization schedule and determine when you can stop paying for PMI:

 Calculate your monthly mortgage payment